lakejs/lake-docs/reference/toolbar.md

   `config`

-  A key-value object.
+  A key-value object containing configuration options.
 For more details, see the [Toolbar config](/reference/toolbar-config.md) page.

 * Return value: